dennyzhang/popular-github-template/README.md

 # popular-github-template
-Template for popular GitHub repo
+Template for popular GitHub repo.
+Thus you can get more fans and stars.

+Everything should happen in an oragnic way.
+See more: [Maintain Github Projects For Bigger Influence](https://github.com/DennyZhang/maintain-github-repos)

 # Project Integration Status
 Travis CI Status: [![Build Status](https://travis-ci.org/DennyZhang/remote-commands-servers.svg?branch=master)](https://travis-ci.org/DennyZhang/remote-commands-servers)